 Outside of the United States, we primarily sell our products through independent stocking distributors.
 Generally, the distributors are allowed to return products, and some are thinly capitalized.
-Based on our history of collections and returns from international customers, we have concluded that collectability is not reasonably assured at the time of delivery.
-Accordingly, we do not recognize international revenue and associated cost of revenue at the time title transfers, but rather when cash has been received.
+Based on our history of collections and returns from international customers, we have concluded that collectability is not reasonably assured at the time of delivery for certain customers who have not evidenced a consistent pattern of timely payment.
+Accordingly, we do not recognize international revenue and associated cost of revenue at the time title transfers for these customers for whom collectibility has not been deemed probable based on the customer's history and ability to pay, but rather when cash has been received.
 Until such payment, cost of revenue is recorded as inventories held by international distributors, net of adjustment for estimated unreturnable inventory, on our balance sheets.
+For international independent stocking distributors for whom we have determined collectability is probable, based on a history of reliable collections, we have concluded that a contract exists and revenue should be recognized when we transfer control of our products to the customer, generally upon implantation or when title passes upon shipment.

 In early 2017, we expanded operations and established legal entities in the United Kingdom, Australia and New Zealand permitting us to sell under an agency model direct to local hospitals in these countries.
 The products are generally consigned to our independent sales agencies, and revenue is recognized when the products are used by or shipped to the hospital for surgeries on a case by case basis.
 On rare occasions, hospitals purchase products for their own inventory, and revenue is recognized when the products are shipped and the title and risk of loss passes to the customer.
+Pricing for each customer is dictated by a unique pricing agreement, which does not generally include rebates or discounts.